 - 6CA7 developed by Sylvania to be compatible with the EL34.

 - KT77 GEC originally developed this tube to rival the EL34 and some say its the best version of all the EL34 models

 - CV1741 is a NOS version of the EL34 range.

 There is no easy answer for this, "sound is personal" as I say again and again.

 I personally think the EL34 range work across both guitar amps and Hi-Fi units whereas the 6CA7 and KT77 are slightly better suited for HiFi units.

 Why?
 Simply the 6CA7 and KT77 tubes have a bigger bottom end, they are more open in their sound whereas the EL34 tend to be a bit more focused.

-Whilst all will work, you will find that more guitarist use El34 tubes and more HiFi enthusiasts tend to buy KT77 or 6CA7 tubes,
+Whilst all will work, you will find that more guitarists use El34 tubes and more HiFi enthusiasts tend to buy KT77 or 6CA7 tubes.

 For more information try reading this Wikipedia page

 Sounds great10 October 2018Threw these in my JCM 2000 DSL 50.
 Biasing was a breeze.
 Tube were in the right range in minutes.
 Sounds great.